Faculty and Staff Directory

 Mooney-Melvin’s scholarship reflects her interests in urban and public history, the relationship of public space and public memory, and the history and evolution of city neighborhoods and settlements.
-Her most influential publications include Making Sense of the City: Local Government, Civic Culture, and Community Life in American Cities, edited with Robert B. Fairbanks (Ohio State University Press, 2001); Reading Your Neighborhood: A History of East Rogers Park (Loyola University Press, 1993); The Organic City: Urban Definition and Neighborhood Organization 1880-1920 (University Press of Kentucky, 1987); The Urbanization of Modern America, with Zane Miller (2nd ed, San Diego: Harcourt Brace Jovanovich, 1987); American Community Organizations: A Historical Dictionary (Greenwood Press, 1986) as well as well as “Harnessing the Romance of the Past: Preservation, Tourism, and History.”
+A new work exploring the late impact of Dr. Zane L. Miller, Bringing the Civic Back In: Zane L. Miller and American Urban History, edited by Larry Bennett, John D. Fairfield, and Patricia Mooney-Melvin, is forthcoming from Temple University Press.
+To date, her most influential publications include Making Sense of the City: Local Government, Civic Culture, and Community Life in American Cities, edited with Robert B. Fairbanks (Ohio State University Press, 2001); Reading Your Neighborhood: A History of East Rogers Park (Loyola University Press, 1993); The Organic City: Urban Definition and Neighborhood Organization 1880-1920 (University Press of Kentucky, 1987); The Urbanization of Modern America, with Zane Miller (2nd ed, San Diego: Harcourt Brace Jovanovich, 1987); American Community Organizations: A Historical Dictionary (Greenwood Press, 1986) as well as well as “Harnessing the Romance of the Past: Preservation, Tourism, and History.”
 The Public Historian 13 (Spring 1991): 35-48 and “Professional Historians and the Challenge of Redefinition.”
 Public History: Essays From the Field, eds.
 James B. Gardner and Peter LaPaglia, 5-21.
 Malabar, FA: Krieger Press, 1999, 2004.
 She is currently completing The Landscape of Urban Memory: Public Space and Public Memory in Chicago with Theodore Karamanski.